How Storytelling Can Fuel Business Success

-The finance and accountancy sectors suffer, some would say, from a profound discomfort with the marketing function.
+The finance and accountancy sectors are not known for being enthusiastic about the marketing function.
 Advertising supremo, Rory Sutherland, goes so far as to say that talking to “a finance director about brand iconography is like going to a surgeon and suggesting that they trust to the healing power of the crystal.”

-So when times get tough, an accountant’s default position often sees them suggesting that clients simply cut their marketing spend.
-At Harlands we favour a different approach.
-One where it may indeed be more prudent to weather challenges by doubling down on your marketing activity.
+So when times get tough, an accountant’s default position can see them suggesting that clients simply cut their marketing spend.
+At Harlands we favour a different approach – we understand that there are times when it might be better to actually increase activity, all the better to weather any challenges.

 Building a solid foundation